SaxyPandaBear/TwitchSongRequests/README.md

 git clone https://github.com/SaxyPandaBear/TwitchSongRequests.git
 ```

-For now, everything lives in the `./src/demo.js` file.
-This requires a `./src/credentials.json`
+For now, everything lives in the `src` directory.
+This requires a
-file to run.
-That file is gitignored, so its safe to create it and drop it next
+`./src/credentials.json` file to run.
+That file is gitignored, so it's
-to the main app file.
+safe to create it and drop it next to the main app code.

 Create a `credentials.json` file and place it in the same directory as the main
 `./src/demo.js` file.
 Use the credentials file template as a guideline.